Shlokatadistance/Shlokatadistance.github.io/index.markdown

 <img src = "me.jpeg" width = "200px" height = "400px"  left = "200px" border = "3px solid #73AD21">

-I am currently a Junior, majoring in Computer Engineering, along with a minor in Economics, from the University of Hong Kong (HKU).
+I am currently a senior, majoring in Computer Engineering, along with a minor in Economics, from the University of Hong Kong (HKU).
 While there is a lot to share, i'll exercise my brevity and get you up to speed -

 1. I can speak 3 langauges, code in a lot more!